kresogalic8/kresogalic8/README.md

 ### Hey, I'm Krešimir! 👋

-🤓 Lead developer at [@Serapion] <br>
+🤓 Lead frontend developer at [@Serapion] <br>
 🇭🇷 Born in Osijek, Croatia

 ### More about me 👨‍💻

 Love to work with Javascript, building nice animations and mobile apps.
+Mostly working with React, React Native, Angular.

 ### Find me elsewhere 🌎